Community Edition | Enterprise Edition

 Django Admin

-Most users can be managed through Django Admin, accessible at:
+Most users can be managed through Django Admin at http://localhost:8000/admin/.

-For more details, watch this YouTube video on Django Administration.
+For more, watch this YouTube video on Django Administration.

 Changing a User's Password